 What is the TAC (full alkalimentary title?

-Indeed, it corresponds to the amount of carbonates and bicarbonates in the water.
-It is expressed in °F or ppm (1°F = 10 ppm) and characterizes the buffer capacity of the water.
+The TAC is not indicated in the regulations for public pools, but it is recommended to check it at least once a year.
+Indeed, it corresponds to the quantity of carbonates and bicarbonates in the water.
+It is expressed in °F or ppm (1°F = 10 ppm) and characterizes the water’s buffering capacity.

 To change the TAC:

-- to reduce it, it is necessary to inject acid.
+- To reduce it, it is necessary to inject acid.

 What is the TH (hydrotimetric title)?